Mediation analysis with unmeasured confounding between parallel mediators and outcome: Estimation and inference

-The initial $\sqrt{n}$-consistent estimator $\hat{\beta}_{\mathrm{in},2}$ in step (3) can be computed using various methods, such as ordinary least squares or the lasso procedure.
-However, when dealing with potentially many predictors, the lasso-type estimator is often preferred, especially when the true parameter is assumed to have a sparse structure.
+The initial $\sqrt{n}$-consistent estimator $\hat{\beta}_{\mathrm{in},2}$ in step (3) can be computed using various methods, such as least squares or the lasso procedure.
+However, with potentially many predictors, the lasso-type estimator is often preferred, especially when the true parameter is assumed to be sparse.
 In this context, we present an initial lasso estimator, denoted as $\hat{\xi}_{\mathrm{la}}$, for $\xi$.
 This estimator is derived by partially penalizing $\beta_2$ in the following problem: